larryhastings/big/README.md

   You pass in an iterator, and rules for what values you want to see / don't want to see, and it returns an iterator that only yields the values you want.
 * Rewrote the entire *big.log* module.
-I never actually used the old `Log` class, yet on a couple recent projects I coded up a quick-and-dirty log... clearly the old `Log` wasn't solving my problem.
+I stopped using the old `Log` class, yet on a couple recent projects I coded up a quick-and-dirty log... clearly the old `Log` wasn't solving my problem anymore.
 The new `Log` is designed explicitly for lightweight logging, mostly for debugging purposes.
 It's easy to use, feature-rich, high-performance, and by default runs in "threaded" mode where logging calls